pagesource/universal-react-docs/docs/module-federation.md

         },
       })
     );
     return config;
   },
 }
 ```

-Remote identifies host with it's specified name.Here the Button componant is exposed.In the same way we can expose react packages
+Remote identifies host with it's specified name.
+Here the Button componant is exposed.
+In the same way we can expose react packages

 ## Remote